nate1100/My-Portfolio/Data-Science-Projects.md

 The figure presents the visualizations of the results from the mined rules using apriori algorithm.
 The plot function and its graph parameter has been used.
 The closer the rule node is to the center, the more significant it is.

-*Only the top three classes with the most instances have been used here in the paper as an example.
+*Only the top three classes with the most instances have been used here as an example.
 The Lung class with 84 instances, Stomach with 39 instances, and lastly the Ovary with 29 instances.
-These Classes used 5% as the lower bound value for the support and 0.8 confidence as the minimum value for selection.*
+These classes used 5% as the lower bound value for the support and 0.8 confidence as the minimum value for selection.*

 ![](images/C5.png)
 ![](images/C6.png)